 - Use a ladle to measure out the batter into the pan for evenly-sized pancakes.

 - You can freeze cooked pancakes.
 Once cooled, layer them flat with sheets of greaseproof paper in between.
 Then just slide the stack into a freezer bag and pop in the freezer.
 To use, thaw in the fridge, then reheat in a frying pan, making sure they’re piping hot.

-Find all your kitchen essentials online at wilko.com
+Find all the essentials to make your pancakes a flipping success online at wilko.com